 We welcome all who live in our parish to approach us to explore either baptism or thanksgiving for their children.
 We ask enquirers to attend one of our services and then speak with our baptism co-ordinator to discuss the next steps.

 Confirmation is a service in which those baptised as children make a public declaration of their faith when older (normally 11 or older).
 The service is conducted by a Bishop and will "confirm" candidates by laying on of hands and praying.

-If you would like to explore confirmation, please contact in the first instance our Children and Families Minister on email@example.com.
+If you would like to explore confirmation, please contact us: email@example.com.